suabochica/javascript-es6-course/s02-js-basics/s02-js-basics.md

 Instead we want that `now - birthYearEdward` will executed first an then compare that age with the `fullAge` value.
 This is the execution that follow JavaScript because as you can see the `-` operator has a higher precedence than the `>=` operator.
 Lastly the `=` is executed because this operator has a lower precedence that the others.

-Lets introduce a complex example to check what means the associativity column of the table:
+Let's introduce a multiply assignment example to check what means the associativity column of the table:

 ```js